apache/hbase-operator-tools/hbase-hbck2/README.md

    for how to generate new report.
    SEE ALSO: reportMissingRegionsInMeta

- removeExtraRegionsFromMeta <NAMESPACE|NAMESPACE:TABLENAME>...
-   To be used when regions present on hbase:meta, but with no related directories on the file system.
-Needs hbase:meta to be online.
-For each table name passed as parameter, performs diff between regions available in hbase:meta and region dirs on the given file system, removing extra regions from meta with no matching directory.
-   An example removing extra regions for tables 'tbl_1' in the default namespace, 'tbl_2' in namespace 'n1' and for all tables from namespace 'n2':
-     $ HBCK2 removeExtraRegionsFromMeta default:tbl_1 n1:tbl_2 n2
-   SEE ALSO: reportExtraRegionsInMeta
-   SEE ALSO: addFsRegionsMissingInMeta
-   SEE ALSO: fixMeta

  replication [OPTIONS] [<TABLENAME>...]
    Options:
     -f, --fix    fix any replication issues found.
    Looks for undeleted replication queues and deletes them if passed the '--fix' option.
 Pass a table name to check for replication barrier and purge if '--fix'.

- reportExtraRegionsInMeta <NAMESPACE|NAMESPACE:TABLENAME>...
-   To be used when regions present on hbase:meta, but with no related directories on the file system.
-Needs hbase:meta to be online.
-   For each table name passed as parameter, performs diff between regions available in hbase:meta and region dirs on the given file system.
-This is a CHECK only method, designed for reporting purposes and doesn't perform any fixes.
-   It provides a view of which regions (if any) would get removed from meta, grouped by respective table/namespace.
-To effectively remove regions from meta, run removeExtraRegionsFromMeta.
-   An example triggering extra regions report for tables 'table_1' and 'table_2', under default namespace:
-     $ HBCK2 reportExtraRegionsInMeta default:table_1 default:table_2
-   An example triggering missing regions execute for table 'table_1' under default namespace, and for all tables from namespace 'ns1':
-     $ HBCK2 reportExtraRegionsInMeta default:table_1 ns1
-   Returns list of extra regions for each table passed as parameter, or for each table on namespaces specified as parameter.

  reportMissingRegionsInMeta <NAMESPACE|NAMESPACE:TABLENAME>...
    To be used when regions missing from hbase:meta but directories